zhangjiequan/AssetStudio/README.md

 First, use my another program [Il2CppDumper](https://github.com/Perfare/Il2CppDumper) to generate dummy dll, then when using AssetStudio to select the assembly directory, select the dummy dll folder.

+### Decompiling Lua Bytecode

+By default, the feature to decompile Lua bytecode is not enabled.
+It can be activated via **Options-Decompile Lua**

 ## Build

 * Visual Studio 2022 or newer